sarahkaarina/similaritymodels/README.md

 If you use this package, please cite:

 Crockford, S. K. (2025).
-Modelling paired similarity using 'punctuated' dynamics. *Work in progress*
+Modelling punctuated similarity. *Work in progress*

 Finn, E. S., Glerean, E., Khojandi, A. Y., Nielson, D., Molfese, P. J., Handwerker, D. A., & Bandettini, P. A. (2020).
 Idiosynchrony: From shared responses to individual differences during naturalistic neuroimaging.
 NeuroImage, 215, 116828.